-- Japanese intellectual history
+- Japanese premodern intellectual history and political philosophy

 - Modern Japanese poetry, comparative literature, and Australian literature